Characteristic cycles, micro local packets and packets with cohomology: Micro-packets

 \item Suppose $\psi$ is a unipotent Arthur parameter attached to $\psi_1$ and $\delta$ is a strong real form of $G^{\Gamma}$.
 Write $\pi(\psi,\delta)$ for the character of $G^{can}(\mathbb{R},\delta)$ trivial on $G^{can}(\mathbb{R},\delta)_0$ attached to $\psi$ by composing the bijection of $(b)$ with the surjection of $(c)$.
 Let $P(\psi,\delta)$, be the perverse sheaf on $X\left({}^{\vee}G^{\Gamma}\right)$ corresponding to $\pi(\psi,\delta)$ under the Local Langlands Correspondence (see Theorem \ref{theo:4.1}).
 Then for any perverse sheaf $P$ on $X\left({}^{\vee}G^{\Gamma}\right)$, we have

 Consequently,

 \end{enumerate} \end{theo}

-We turn now to the study of ABV-packets attached to essentially principal unipotent parameters.
+We turn now to the study of ABV-packets attached to essentially principal unipotent Arthur parameters.
 We begin by describing the behaviour of micro-packets under twisting.
-We record this in the next result.
-From this we will be able to give a first generalization of Theorem \ref{theo:unipotentparameter}.
-In order to enunciate the result we need first to recall that for each strong real form $\delta$ of $G^{\Gamma}$, there is a natural morphism
+We record this in the next proposition.
+In order to enunciate the result we recall that for each strong real form $\delta$ of $G^{\Gamma}$, there is a natural morphism